dogeystamp/dots/README.md

   rather than through conventional means.
 This has less complexity than a plugin manager since I already manage all my dotfiles under Git.
   Plugins are declared in `.gitmodules`.

-- Submodules may take a lot of space (as of writing 0.5GB), so you may want to `git submodule deinit -f` some of them, manually pick the plugins you want, or even forgo all submodules.

 **Desktop Preview**

 ![preview](https://raw.githubusercontent.com/DogeyStamp/dots/main/preview.png)